-- In the third approach, we tested whether representative subsets of the SSL using the RS-LOCAL algorithm improved the accuracy of predicting SC of the local HAFL samples (Figure 2).
+In the third approach, we tested whether representative subsets of the SSL using the RS-LOCAL algorithm improved the accuracy of predicting SC of the local HAFL samples (Fig. 2).
 The RS-LOCAL algorithm was used to data-mine the SSL for samples suitable for local or location-specific calibrations according to similarities of spectral signatures between the local HAFL and SSL soil samples (Lobsey et al., 2017).
-Local HAFL samples were selected in the same manner as in local and SSL spiked models, resulting in iterations of the same samples as before (Figure 2).
-This variable was defined in the RS-LOCAL algorithm as m (Lobsey et al., 2017); so in our case, m = 3, 5, 7, 10, 15, 20, 25, 30, 40, 50 and 58 for each respective iteration. - RS-LOCAL used m data to resample, evaluate and then remove irrelevant data from the SSL so that only the most appropriate data for deriving a local calibration remained in a new SSL subset K. K and m together formed a RS-LOCAL dataset, which was used for a calibration.
-In addition to the SSL and m data, three parameters were needed for RS-LOCAL (Lobsey et al., 2017): - k: the number of SSL samples randomly selected in the resampling step, and also the target number of SSL samples returned by the algorithm
+Local HAFL samples were selected in the same manner as in local and SSL spiked models, resulting in iterations of the same samples as before (Fig. 2).
+This variable was defined in the RS-LOCAL algorithm as m (Lobsey et al., 2017); so, in our case, m = 3, 5, 7, 10, 15, 20, 25, 30, 40, 50 and 58 for each respective iteration.
+RS-LOCAL used m data to resample, evaluate and then remove irrelevant data from the SSL so that only the most appropriate data for deriving a local calibration remained in a new SSL subset K. K and mtogether formed a RS-LOCAL data set, which was used for a calibration.
+In addition to the SSL and m data, three parameters were needed for RS-LOCAL as follows (Lobsey et al., 2017):

-- b: the number of times each sample in the SSL was tested, on average, in each iteration of the algorithm - r: the proportion of SSL samples removed in each iteration of the algorithm
+- k the number of SSL samples randomly selected in the resampling step and also the target number of SSL samples returned by the algorithm - b the number of times each sample in the SSL was tested, on average, in each iteration of the algorithm - r the proportion of SSL samples removed in each iteration of the algorithm.

 In order to optimize the tuning parameters, we performed a full factorial combination of k (50, 100, 150 and 300), b (40, 50 and 60) and r (0.05 and 0.01) based on recommendations of the developers (Lobsey et al., 2017).
-The size of K remains the same for all values of m only as long as k, b, r and the size of the entire SSL remain constant.
-As in the other modelling approaches, each iteration was validated using the same 58 remaining local samples never used for any of the calibration iterations.
+The size of K remains the same for all values of m, only as long as k, b, r and the size of the entire SSL remain constant.
+As in the other modeling approaches, each iteration was validated using the same 58 remaining local samples never used for any of the calibration iterations.

 Figure 2.
-The number of samples used in each calibration (C) and validation (V) scheme using HAFL, BDM and NABO datasets for 1) local, 2) SSL spiking and 3) RS-LOCAL approaches.
-The same 58 local HAFL samples never used in calibration were used for validating each modelling approach and iteration.
-Note different scales of the y-axis.
+The number of samples used in each calibration (C) and validation (V) scheme using HAFL, BDM and NABO data sets for (a) local, (b) SSL spiking and (c) RS-LOCAL approaches.
+The same 58 local HAFL samples never used in calibration were used to validate each modeling approach and iteration.
+Note different the scales on the y axes.